knospe/iwasawa/README.md

 [On Iwasawa lambda-invariants for abelian number fields and random matrix heuristics](https://arxiv.org/abs/2207.06287) is a paper (2023) by Daniel Delbourgo and Heiko Knospe, published in [Math.
 Comp.
 92 (2023), 1817-1836](https://doi.org/10.1090/mcom/3823).

-[Special values of p-adic L-functions and Iwasawa λ-invariants of Dirichlet characters](https://doi.org/10.48550/arXiv.2401.06100) is a preprint (2024) by Heiko Knospe, which will be published in the journal "Research in Number Theory" (2026).
+[Special values of p-adic L-functions and Iwasawa λ-invariants of Dirichlet characters](https://rdcu.be/fvsB7) is a paper by Heiko Knospe, published in [Research in Number Theory 12, 76 (2026)](https://link.springer.com/article/10.1007/s40993-026-00762-x).

 ## SageMath Code
 [Computation of the values of p-adic L-functions for Dirichlet characters](padic_lfunction_dirichlet.ipynb)